-After six years of work and prayer, Bob Jones University is bringing back baseball and introducing softball to its spring sports lineup.
+After six years of work and prayer, BJU is bringing back baseball and introducing lacrosse to its spring sports lineup.
 The addition of these teams is part of the BJU Bruins’ pursuit of NCAA Division III membership.

 BJU hasn’t had an official baseball team since the Swamp Angels played in Florida during the early 1930s.
-The new teams are returning BJU to its sporting roots.
+Though lacrosse will be a brand-new addition, the new teams are returning BJU to its sporting roots.
 But starting a new athletics program has its challenges.

 Following a Dream

-Since he came to BJU, director of athletics Dr. Neal Ring looked forward to starting baseball and softball programs.
+Since he came to BJU, director of athletics Dr. Neal Ring looked forward to starting a baseball program.
 “When I first got hired, baseball was on my list of things to do, and coach [Brent] Casteel was on my prayer list,” says Ring.
 “I prayed for almost six years so God would allow him [Casteel] to come and start a baseball program.”

 Recruiting with a Vision